jrubes/PIA-Tunnel/ReadMe.md

 files onto a local NAS.

-The included web interface makes it easy to setup connections and get the system configured to your network.
+The included web interface makes it easy to setup connections and get the system configured for your network.
 The included shell scripts make it possible to control the system from the command line as well.